 - We actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities but are mindful of how a child's medical condition will impact on their participation.
 Arrangements will always be made to ensure pupils with medical needs are included in such activities unless evidence from a clinician such as a GP or consultant states that this is not possible. - A risk assessment will be completed at the planning stage to take account of any steps needed to ensure that pupils with medical conditions are included.
 This will require consultation with parents and pupils and advice from the school nurse or other healthcare professional that are responsible for ensuring that pupils can participate.
 A copy of the child's health care plan should be taken with the child on an Educational Visit. - The class teacher must also ensure that medication such as inhalers and epi-pens are taken on all school trips and given to the responsible adult that works alongside the pupil throughout the day.
 A First Aid kit must be taken on all school trips.
-The Trip Leader must ensure that all adults have the telephone number of the school in case of an emergency. - The school will refer to the OEAP National Guidance documents on First Aid (4.4b) and Medication (4.4d) to ensure suitable provision at the planning stage of every trip. - A three day trained first aider should attend all school trips especially when a child with a specific medical need is going.
-The first aider provisions at the destination of the trip should be included as part of the risk assessment.
-The party leader must ensure that all necessary medicines are taken on the trip.
+The Trip Leader must ensure that all adults have the telephone number of the school in case of an emergency. - The school will refer to the OEAP National Guidance documents on First Aid (4.4b) and Medication (4.4d) to ensure suitable provision at the planning stage of every trip. - The party leader must ensure that all necessary medicines are taken on the trip.
 This will mean checking the medical requirements of the class and ensuring that any child with a specific medical condition has access to prescribed medicine whilst on the trip.